 Hey, maybe you don’t ever want to use a razor again if you can help.
 In that case, we recommend you look into either electrolysis or laser hair removal.
 Electrolysis kills individual hair follicles by sending shortwave radio frequency through the skin.

 Laser hair removal kills individual hair follicles using a laser beam.
-Both options boast extremely long-lasting effects, which are more than one could expect from shaving or alternative treatments and can permanently reduce hair growth.
+Both options boast extremely long-lasting effects, which are more than one could expect from shaving or alternative treatments, and can permanently reduce hair growth.

-Think of “sugaring” as waxing’s more natural cousin.
+Think of “sugaring” as waxing’s a more natural cousin.
 Sugaring and waxing are similar because they remove hair (Permanently) from the skin’s surface, but this natural alternative is gentler because it doesn’t contain any chemicals.